dkbozkurt/dkb-AstarWithPixiJS/README.md

 ## Boilerplate Overview

-When run, it shows a 9x7 grid with the first cell as the start point, and last cell as the end point. with `lil-gui` included.
+When run, it displays a 9x7 grid with the first cell as the start point and the last cell as the end point, with `lil-gui` included.

 [Website Link](https://dkbozkurt.github.io/dkb-AstarWithPixiJS/#debug)